Professionals in a networking event setting

 Credit Hours: 3

-This course examines organization, policy, administration, institutions, and instruments involved in financing the modern business corporation.
+Organization, policy, administration, institutions, and instruments involved in financing the modern business corporation.
 Quantitative financial relations are measured and expressed.
 Financial plans are prepared for corporations in different industries and in different stages of the business cycle.
 Financial management appraised and business judgment developed through short problem and case methods.
+Prerequisites: FIN 3713 or MBA 501V.

 Duration: 7 Weeks weeks